Health and safety inspectors protect people by making sure that risks in the workplace are properly controlled

 While much of this type of work is undertaken by environmental health officers, there is a need for health and safety professionals, particularly at a managerial or strategic level.

-Health and safety inspectors with extensive experience can work for specialist consultancies in areas such as construction health and safety, stress management and safe working at heights.
-These roles involve consulting with businesses regarding their legal duties and helping them maintain good health and safety standards by carrying out audits, conducting site inspections and providing training.
+Health and safety inspectors with extensive experience can work for specialist consultancies in areas such as construction and stress management.

 Look for job vacancies at: